rohitbrleaf/a-simple-neural-network/README.md

+## A simple Neural Network With One Neuron

 # a-simple-neural-network
 Neural Network may seems difficult to other programmers who thinks it's full of maths.
 So here, we are going to develop a simple neural network in python that everyone can understand.
 Here , am not going to explain more about neural network like weights, cost, back-propogation, batch gradient descent etc